 Cavity Attenuated Phase Shift Spectroscopy (CAPS) for NO2 monitoring

-The NO2 monitor working with the CAPS principle which operates as an optical absorption spectrometer that measures NO2 directly.
+The NO2 monitor works with the CAPS principle which operates as an optical absorption spectrometer that measures NO2 directly.
 Measurement is carried out in a temperature-controlled optical cell containing highly reflective mirrors on both sides to provide extensive optical path length, a blue UV light-emitting diode (LED) centered at 450 nm, and a vacuum photodiode detector.
-The NO2 present in the air drawn into the NO2 monitor causes a phase shift in the signal received by a photodetector.
-This is proportional to the NO2 concentration.
+Hence, the NO2 present in the air drawn into the NO2 monitor causes a phase shift in the signal received by a photodetector.
+As a result, this is proportional to the NO2 concentration.

 Semiconductor method for NOx monitoring

 When a metal oxide semiconductor-based NOx monitor is exposed to an air sample, the nitrogen dioxide and nitric oxide molecules react on the metal oxide surface of the sensor and dissociate into charged ions which alter the resistance of the film.
-This interaction is measured as a signal and is converted to the respective gas concentration.
-However, when compared to other NOx monitors, the energy consumption of such nitrogen oxides monitors is higher.
+As a result, this interaction is measured as a signal and is converted to the respective gas concentration.
+However, when compared to other NOx monitors, the energy consumption of such nitrogen oxide monitors is higher.

 Electrochemical method for NOx monitoring

-NOx monitors working on the electrochemical principle are operated based on the diffusion of nitrogen dioxide and nitric oxide gas into the respective sensor which results in the production of electrical signals proportional to the NO2 and NO concentration respectively.
-It allows accurate measurement of even low concentrations of NOx, which is essential in NO2 monitoring and NO monitoring for the ambient air.
+NOx monitors working on the electrochemical principle are operated based on the diffusion of nitrogen dioxide and nitric oxide gas into the respective sensor which also results in the production of electrical signals proportional to the NO2 and NO concentration respectively.
+Hence, it allows accurate measurement of even low concentrations of NOx, which is essential in NO2 monitoring and NO monitoring for the ambient air.

 Among all the above principles of NOx monitoring, applications like ambient air monitoring prefer nitrogen oxide monitors based on electrochemistry.
 This is because they yield more accurate NOx concentrations and are inexpensive in comparison with the others.

-- NO2 and NO are major pollutants from vehicular emissions and energy production resulting in the poor air quality of almost all urban regions.
+- NO2 and NO are major pollutants from vehicular emissions and energy production, as a result, the poor air quality of almost all urban regions takes place.